sdisalvo-crd/your-own-wallet/README.md

 ## Instructions

-1. For this tutorial, we recommend to start from a basic React app + Webpack 5.
-Feel free to create your own app or use a pre-made boilerplate that you can find on [this page](https://github.com/sdisalvo-crd/react-template.git).
+1. For this tutorial, we recommend to start with a basic React app + Webpack 5.
+Feel free to create your own app from scratch or make use of a pre-made boilerplate that you can find on [this page](https://github.com/sdisalvo-crd/react-template-0.1.0).

 2. We will start adding the following dependencies to the `package.json` file and run `npm install` to install them: